 NCPRD has a dedicated tax base of $0.5382 per $1,000 of assessed value, which generates approximately $6 million annually.
 This is the lowest parks district tax rate among comparable districts in the state – here are comparisons: Tualatin Hills Parks & Recreation District, $1.31; Bend Metro Parks & Recreation District, $1.46: Willamalane Parks & Recreation (Springfield), $1.97.

 The operating budget for the District for fiscal year 2014/2015 is approximately $12.6 million, up 6 percent from the fiscal year 2013/2014 budget of $12 million.
 For fiscal year 2014/2015, NCPRD employs 34 Regular FTE positions and 44 seasonal FTE positions.

 To ensure that we optimize the use of taxpayer dollars and continue to provide a high level of service to the citizens of the District, NCPRD management uses a continuous process improvement model in analyzing operations, staffing levels and capital assets.

 Each year, the District is required to have an annual independent financial audit.
 The District prepares a Comprehensive Annual Financial Report (CAFR) each year and submits it to the Government Finance Officers Association (GFOA) for the Certificate of achievement for Excellence in Financial Reporting.
 The Certificate of Achievement is the highest form of recognition in governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management.
-The District was awarded the Certificate of achievement for Excellence in Financial Reporting award for FY 12-13, the 20th consecutive year.
+The District was awarded the Certificate of achievement for Excellence in Financial Reporting award for fiscal year 2014/2015, the 21st consecutive year.

 AUDITED FINANCIAL STATEMENTS: